Blog - Commercial

 Migration rates and changes in the Australian population

 For example, since 2005, net overseas migration has averaged 200,000 people per year, up from 100,000 in the previous decade.
+And the latest figures from the Australian Bureau of Statistics show that there was a net increase of 237,200 to Australia’s population in 2018.
 The Grattan Institute estimates that somewhere between 450 and 550 new homes are needed for every 1,000 new residents, after accounting for demolitions.
 With this increased population pressure, commercial real estate becomes more valuable for two reasons:

 - Increased consumption in the economy